Snowflake World Tour hits your city

 Dynamic tables are the backbone of declarative data pipelines in Snowflake — you define the what, and Snowflake handles the when and how.
 But managing dynamic tables at scale introduces real challenges: How do you version-control their definitions?
 How do you promote changes across environments?
 And when you need to evolve a schema, how do you avoid an expensive full recomputation of historical data?

-This guide answers all three questions by combining two powerful Snowflake features:
+This guide answers all three questions by combining a few powerful Snowflake features:

 • DCM Projects — Define your entire pipeline (databases, schemas, tables, dynamic tables, roles, grants) as code, then plan and deploy changes declaratively.

-• Immutability constraints — Tell Snowflake which rows in a dynamic table will never change, so that schema evolutions and dimension table updates only reprocess the mutable window.
+• Frozen regions — Tell Snowflake which rows in a dynamic table will never change, so that schema evolutions and dimension table updates only reprocess the active region.

-You'll start by deploying a food truck analytics pipeline using DCM Projects, then evolve a dynamic table's schema by adding a new column — and see firsthand how immutability constraints prevent a full rewrite of historical data.
+You'll start by deploying a food truck analytics pipeline using DCM Projects, then evolve a dynamic table's schema by adding an AI-classified column — and see firsthand how frozen regions prevent a full rewrite of historical data and stop the AI function from re-running on rows that will never change.

 Note: DCM Projects is currently in Public Preview.
 See the DCM Projects documentation for the latest details.